dylwedma11748/patreon-java-v2/README.md

 ```

 ### Members - /api/oauth2/v2/campaigns/xxxxx/members or /api/oauth2/v2/members/xxxxx
 These endpoints are for fetching information about members.
-If you specify a campaign ID to get a list of members for that campaign.
-If you specify a member ID to get information about that specific member.
+If you specify a campaign ID, you will get a list of members for that campaign.
+If you specify a member ID, you will get information about that specific member.
 ```java
 JSONAPIDocument<List<Member>> response = apiClient.fetchMembers(campaign.getID());
 List<Member> members = response.get();